Please check the Know Now page for travel advisories and information.

 Blue plastic box with official geocache sticker hides among fallen logs and dead leaves at a geocache site.

-11/01/2021 | Featured on Homepage
+11/01/2021 | Featured on Homepage | Written by Mt Hood Territory Staff

-Geocaching - It All Began Here
+Geocaching in Mt.
+Hood Territory: Where It All Began

 Oregon’s Mt.
 Hood Territory is the home of geocaching.
 Literally, the place where it all began.
+When did geo-caching start?
 Back in May of 2000, when Dave Ulmer hid the world’s first geocache (stash) in the woods just outside of Estacada with instructions that finders "Take some stuff, leave some stuff," little did he know that he was creating a new worldwide hobby.
 Now, more than 20 years later, there are over 3 million active geocaches and over 6 million geocachers around the world.
 Interest in this activity continues to grow, and it all started here.

 If you are a geocaching enthusiast, Oregon’s Mt.
 Hood Territory should be on your list of places to visit.
 Why?
 Because within relative close proximity to each other are GCGV0P The Original Stash Tribute Plaque and GC92 - The Un-Original Stash (a.k.a. ground zero, the location of the first stash); GC12 - The second oldest active cache in the world; GC16 - the tenth oldest active cache, and GC17 – the twenty-sixth oldest cache in the world.